emcd173/Memoir-dApp/README.md

 On the front-end, the user uploads a file (this can be any form of content, see below for examples) and inputs a set time period for which they'd like their file to be encrypted.
 The user may also optionally input a string up to 240 charecters as a public description, etc.

 The web3 uploader calls a private function which generates an ECDSA keypair.
-They public key is emitted to the client and used to encrypt the file.
+They public key is emitted to the client through an event log and is used by the client uploader to encrypt the file.
 The encrypted file is uploaded onto the Interplanetary File System.
 The IPFS address for the encrypted file, the description string, and time-lock period are ingested as parameters into the Amsterdam.sol struct.
 The private key to decrypt the file remains obfuscated for a period of time defined by the user.

 The parameters taken by the Amsterdam.sol smart-contract are shown summarized below: